Keffury1/PCG/README.md

 ## App Overview

-- This app is designed for a popular merchandising company dealing in closing gifts for real estate agents
+- This app has been designed for a popular merchandising company dealing in closing gifts for real estate agents
 - Always on the go, agents need to handle the gift giving aspect of the job smoothly
 - With the features listed below, we have made that process much simpler & ripe for automated repurchasing